soyrochus/codescribe/README.md

 }
 ```

+This configuration ensures that the MCP server can find and execute `codescribe-agent.js` correctly when started from the project root.

 This tells your MCP-compatible tools (such as VS Code extensions) how to launch the CodeScribe agent locally using Node.js.
 The agent will communicate over standard input/output and log notes as described above.

 Make sure the `.vscode/mcp.json` file is located in the root of your project (inside the `.vscode` folder).